zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure/team/foundations/_index.md

 ### Prioritization of work

-We use priority labels to prioritize our work.
-OKR work is updated to `Production Engineering::2` when it is ready to be worked on.
+We use priority labels to prioritize our work. project work is automatically set considered `Production Engineering::2` when it is ready to be worked on.
 As such it is given higher priority than most other work.
-This means that external requests will be worked in based on their own priority and impact, where only P1 and P2 issues will regularly interrupt OKR work.
+This means that external requests will be worked in based on their own priority and impact, where only P1 and P2 issues will regularly interrupt project work.

 ### Interrupt Rotation